Where to buy toilet paper: you can still order online at these places

 Essential Ultra Soft Bathroom Tissue (16 rolls) | £6 at Waitrose

 This multipack of Waitrose Essentials loo roll it's ultra-soft, and in stock.
-You currently can't book delivery slots – but if you've already got a basket set up, it is possible to add to it.
+Delivery and click and collect slots are reserved for the elderly and vulnerable.

 View Deal